 Please cite the NFYN Database Online as:

-Gann GD, Stocking CG, Brennan KM, Hines KN and Collaborators.
-2005-2021.
+Gann GD, Abbott CJ, Stocking CG, Hines KN, and Collaborators.
+2005-2022.
 Natives For Your Neighborhood.
 The Institute for Regional Conservation.
 Delray Beach, Florida.

-Natives For Your Neighborhood was initiated early 2000s, using data collected as part of IRC's Floristic Inventory of South Florida (FISF) project.
+Natives For Your Neighborhood was initiated in the early 2000s using data collected as part of IRC's Floristic Inventory of South Florida (FISF) project.
 Like the FISF, it was designed to improve native plant conservation programs and ecological restoration projects throughout the region.
 George D. Gann, Melissa E. Abdo, Joyce W. Gann, G. Donald Gann, Sr., Steven W.

 Natives For Your Neighborhood was originally designed for the 10 southernmost counties of Florida.
 Due to the popularity of this important tool, IRC is partnering with the Florida Wildflower Foundation and others to bring NFYN to the entire state.
-To date, we have entered preliminary data as far north as Manatee, Hardee, Highlands, Okeechobee and Indian River counties.
+To date, we have entered preliminary data as far north as portions of Brevard, Osceola, Polk, and Hillsborough counties.